 - Do you want the creators to post more than once over a period of time?
 (Remember to take this into account when you’re setting your budget and delivery date)

 - Do you want to use the creators’ content in your own channels after they’ve posted?

-- Are you suggesting a budget that’s lower or higher than the creators’ average fee?
+- Are you suggesting a budget that’s outside of the creators’ price ranges?
 Explain why.

 B) Guidelines and Limitations

 There’s a fine balance between setting guidelines and limitations to make sure you get what you want vs. giving the creator creative freedom.
 As a rule of thumb, we recommend that you aim for less “regulations," not more.
 You know your brand best, but the creators know their audience.
 If you’ve expressed your goal in a clear way, you’ll be surprised by the level of creativity and dedication some creators will show to help you achieve your goal.
 That said, think through these points and decide what you want to control and what you want to leave up to the creator.